ZhaochengLi/Zhaocheng-s/Swift_Development/playground_code_cheatsheet.md

 - Notice that within the body of the method definition, you can access the values of height and width of the struct without using a dot.
 The instance method is written as part of the struct definition, and so it can directly access the properties within the instance.

 ---
+Lesson 19: Enumerations and Switch
+===
+Recall when making decisions, we often use *if* statements，in this section, we will try type *enumeration* to represent a group of related choices.
+Each choice is called a *case*.
+You can define your own enumeration types, just as you can define your own *structs*

+	enum Lunchchoice{
+   	    case pasta
+        case burger
+        case soup
+        // or to save space: case pasta, burger, soup }

+    let choice = Lunchchoice.burger

+this declaration above creates a new type, *Lunchchoice*, and instances of it can **only** be one of the three defined cases.

+---
+One thing worth noticing is that the variable has a type annotation:

+	var choice: Lunchchoice
+    // at this stage, the variable choice has not be initialized yet.

+    choice = .burger // you can change choice = .pasta

+    //of course
+    let meal: Lunchchoice
+    meal = .pasta // but you cannot change

+---
+- So when to use Enums?

+Whenever you have a restricted group of related values in your code, it might be good to think about using an *neum*.

+If there are no restrictions on the value, or you have a large number of possible values, enums probably aren't a good fit.

+---
+Imagine you are wrting a fun little sports game, and you are using a *struct* to represent each player on the field.
+Each player has the following properties:
+- name, a String, you wouldn't use an enum here because there are so many possibilities;
+- skilllevel, an Int;
+- team, it could be an enum, there are only two teams on the field: .red and .blue;
+- position, could be an enum, .quarterback, .seeker, .pitcher, and so on, depending how you design the game.

+---
+- Comparing Enums

+		let mylunch = Lunchchoice.pasta
+        let yourlunch = Lunchchoice.soup

+        if mylunch == yourlunch {
+        	blahblahblah
+        }

+---
+- Enums and Funtions

+		func cookLunch(_ choice: LunchChoice) -> String {

+    		if choice == .pasta {
+        	    return "🍝"
+    		} else if choice == .burger {
+        	    return "🍔"
+    		} else {
+        	    return "🍲" // it is actually not anything, it is soup
+                // but if you use else if choice == .soup, you still gonna need one more return
+                // value outside the if-statements, but you will never get there.
+    		}
+		}

+		cookLunch(.burger)

+---
+You will soon realize the if-statements are not a good fit when dealing with *enums*.

+They add a lot of visual noise, and they cannot tell that you've covered all of the cases, even though the point of enums is to provide a limited list of cases.

+The *switch* statement is a better way.

+---

+    enum LunchChoice {
+        case pasta
+        case burger
+        case soup
+	}

+    let choice = LunchChoice.burger

+    switch choice {
+    case .pasta: "🍝"
+    case .burger: "🍔"
+    case .soup: "🍲"
+    }

+    // switch is designed to work very well with enums If the value being checked matches the case statement, the code between the matched case and the next case is run.
+Then the switch statement, just like the if-statement, is done.

+---
+- Exhausting the possibilities. *Switch-statements* have a special feature: they must be exhaustive.
+This means a switch statement must exhaust every possibility of the value being checked.
+With an enum, you can use a different case to handle every possible value. (i.e., it must cover all the cases that enum has.)

+- The default case, see the example next page, the *switch-statements* does not have a case for every possible value of the enum.
+Instead, there is a *default* keywaord which will be used if no other matches are found.
+This is similar to the *else* clause in an if-statements

+---

+	enum Quality {
+    	case bad, poor, acceptable, good, great
+	}

+	let quality = Quality.good

+    switch quality {
+	case .bad:
+    print("That really won't do")
+    case .poor:
+    print("That's not good enough")
+    default:
+    print("OK, I'll take it")
+    }

+---
+- Multiple cases

+A default case might cause you problems later on if you add new cases to enum.
+The switch statement will use the default case for your new value, which may not be what you want. **Instead, you can match several values in the same case.**

+	switch quality {
+	case .bad:
+    print("That really won't do")
+	case .poor:
+    print("That's not good enough")
+	case .acceptable, .good, .great:
+    print("OK, I'll take it")
+	}

+---
+Other than using with enums, you can also use *switch-statements* with other values.
+For example, it can work with strings and numbers, since **it is impossible to have an exhaustive list of all string and number values, switch-statements using these types require a default case.**

+	let animal = "cat"

+	func soundFor(animal: String) -> String {
+    	switch animal {
+        	case "cat":
+            	return "Meow!"
+        	case "dog":
+            	return "Woof!"
+        	case "cow":
+            	return "Moo!"
+        	case "chicken":
+            	return "Cluck!"
+        	default:
+            	return "I don't know that animal!"
+    	}
+	}

+	soundFor(animal: animal)

+---
+- Back to the cafe

+		enum LunchChoice {
+   	        case pasta, burger, soup
+		}

+		func cookLunch(_ choice: LunchChoice) -> String {
+    	    switch choice {
+                case .pasta:
+                    return "🍝"
+                case .burger:
+                    return "🍔"
+                case .soup:
+                    return "🍲"
+            }
+        }

+        cookLunch(.burger)

+---
+- Enum Methods and Properties

+In the Structures lesson you saw how to define properties and methods in a struct, you can also define them in an enum.
+This can be very useful in providing extra behaviour.
+Foe example:

+	enum LunchChoice {
+    	case pasta, burger, soup

+    	var emoji: String {
+        	switch self {
+        		case .pasta:
+            		return "🍝"
+        		case .burger:
+            		return "🍔"
+        		case .soup:
+            		return "🍲"
+        	}
+    	}
+	}

+	let lunch = LunchChoice.pasta // pasta
+	lunch.emoji // "(pasta emoji)"

+---
+- Another example:

+		enum Suit {
+    		case spades, hearts, diamonds, clubs

+    		var rank: Int {
+        		switch self {
+        			case .spades: return 4
+        			case .hearts: return 3
+        			case .diamonds: return 2
+        			case .clubs: return 1
+        		}
+    		}

+    		func beats(_ otherSuit: Suit) -> Bool {
+        		return self.rank > otherSuit.rank
+    		}
+		}

+		let oneSuit = Suit.spades   //spades
+		let otherSuit = Suit.clubs  // clubs
+		oneSuit.beats(otherSuit)    // True
+		oneSuit.beats(oneSuit)      // False